18kimn/imf_loans/content/text/paper/asia-crisis.md

 - kim dae-jung wins election
 - joseph stiglitz, jeffrey sachs, and others start protesting

-## Dispossession

-The prevailing opinion of the crisis after
+## Racialized accumulation by dispossession

+There are generally two opposing views of the crisis that emerged in 1997 and remain unreconciled today.
+Should the crisis be attributed to "crony capitalism" and flaws in the economic systems in Asian countries, or to a series of self-fulfilling prophecies, whereby foreign investors predicted a crisis and then caused it by pulling out their funds in one gigantic wave?
+The former view was put forth by the IMF and its economists including Timothy Lanee, Atish Ghosh, Javier Hamann, and Steven Phillips.
+This group asserts mainly that the drought of investment renewals in 1997 was due to a lack of transparency from the Korean, Thai, and Indonesian governments and a justified view from investors from the information that they did have that their investments would turn sour.
+The opposing view is held by economists Jeffrey Sachs, Joseph Stiglitz, Jason Furnan, and others, who argue that [fill in]^[Also useful is to note that "nontransparency" from Asian countries, as noted above in the case of Thailand, was often held out of fear from governments that revealing their hand would trigger a massive sell-off.
+The lack of transparency seemed to fuel the collective withdrawal of investments, but the alternative to these governments was to have disaster strike.]

+Among many other social and historical reasons, this division still exists because both arguments have large elements of truth and it is difficult to measure which side holds more weight.
+It is uncontestable that the crisis itself arose as a matter of a sudden fall in foreign confidence.
+On the flip side, the most heavily struck states of Korea, Thailand, and Indonesia did have heavy and often off-the-books relationships between large corporations and the state that resulted in large and unrestricted loans, in Korea through the infammous family-run _chaebol_ groups and their champion dictator-president Park Chung Hee.
+This undoubtedly did contribute to the high debt-equity ratios in 1997, and could also have made the precipitation of the crisis much worse.

+Though this paper leans towards criticizng the herd behavior of investors, my thesis is not an economic one, and it is not my goal to conclusively prove which cause is greater or if the investors predicted correctly given only the information they had.

-The miracle of the Han River, or its various aliases including the "East Asian miracle" or the success of the "Asian Tigers," symbolized not only the perceived economic success of Korea and its neighbors but how unexpected they were.
-The success of these countries to outside observers should not have happened;
-they seemed supernatural and beyond reason.
+Until the crisis, Korea was seen to have undergone a harsh period of state-fueled development that was just outside of the logic posed by the capitalist West.
+This process was often nicknamed "the miracle of the Han River," or its various aliases including the "East Asian miracle" or the success of the "Asian Tigers," all suggesting not only the perceived economic success of Korea and its neighbors but how unexpected they were.
+The success of these countries should not have happened; they seemed supernatural and beyond reason, and it should have been impossible for countries torn apart by war and dictatorship to enter the same market and on a level playing field as that of Western capitalist nations.
 To use the language of da Silva, Korea was preconfigured as a nation of improper economic subjects.
 To use the language of Alice Amsden, prominent scholar of the "Asian Tigers," [quote form asias next giant].

-The other effect of the miracle story is to obscure the profoundly unmiraculous and violent processes that led to economic success.
+The converse effect of the miracle story is to obscure the profoundly unmiraculous and violent processes that led to economic success.
 Korea sent 300,000 troops to support the United States during the Vietnam War, for which the United